 Difference Between Windows 11 and Windows 10

-Windows 11 is the next major version of the Windows series that Microsoft launched on October 5, 2021.
-Just like Windows 10 was a free upgrade from Windows 8.1 and Windows 7, Windows 11 is a free upgrade from Windows 10.
-Here are the biggest changes between Windows 11 and Windows 10:
+Windows 11 represents the latest significant iteration in the Windows series, officially released by Microsoft on October 5, 2021.
+Similar to how Windows 10 was provided as a complimentary upgrade from Windows 8.1 and Windows 7, Windows 11 is also offered as a free upgrade from Windows 10.
+Below are the key differentiators between Windows 11 and Windows 10:

 Blue Screen of Death (BSOD):